translate/translate/docs/commands/pofilter_tests.rst

   pofilter -l

-To see test specific to a specific targetted application or group of applications run::
+To see test specific to a specific targeted application or group of applications run::

   pofilter --gnome -l